enewe101/iterable_queue/README.md

 	queue = iq.get_consumer()
 	Process(target=consumer_func, args=(queue, consumer_id)).start()

-# And finally -- this is important!
+# Lastly -- this is important -- close the IterableQueue.
-iq.close()	# This let's the iterable queue no that no new producers endpoints will be made
+iq.close()	# This indicates no new producers endpoints will be made
 ```

 Notice the last line&mdash;this let's the `IterableQueue` know that no new